-The Royal River Film Series is back for another year of great films, free and welcoming to all.
-The Royal River Conservation Trust and the Yarmouth Historical Society are again working together to bring you interesting and engaging films.
+The Royal River Conservation Trust and the Yarmouth Historical Society are please to present this free film series, open and welcoming to all.
 This year, four of our six films focus on powerful, extraordinary women who have made great contributions in their respective fields.
-Join us at the Yarmouth History Center, 118 East Elm St. Yarmouth ME.
-04096 on Thursdays evenings through the fall and winter.
-Check out the trailers below and schedule below.
+Join us at the Yarmouth History Center, 118 East Elm St. Yarmouth, on Thursdays evenings through the winter.
+Check out the trailers and schedule below.

 Thursday January 17, 2019 7pm FREE